bmoscon/cryptostore/README.md

 Supports a dynamic configuration, removing the requirement that the service be restarted to pick up configuration changes.

+### Running Cryptostore

+Once installed with pip, an executable is placed on the path, so you can simply run `cryptostore` to start the collector.
+It depends on a config.yaml file.
+If its not in the current working directory, you can specify the path to the config with the `--config` option.

+An example [config](config.yaml), with documentation inline is provided in the root of the repository.

 ### Planned features
 * [ ] Missing data detection and correction (for exchanges that support historical data, typically only trade data)